-Young Edward was installed as king aged just 14 with his mother, Isabella and her lover, Mortimer acting as his advisers and de facto rulers of the country.
+Young Edward was installed as king aged just fourteen with his mother, Isabella and her lover, Mortimer acting as his advisers and de facto rulers of the country.

-Nottingham was one of their favourite royal castles and it was here that their three-year proxy-reign came to an end, slightly ironic really, considering how Edward II was possibly dispatched, via an unguarded dark hole beneath them.
+Nottingham was a favourite of all the royal castles and it was here that their three-year proxy-reign was to end, it is slightly ironic really, considering how Edward II was said to have been dispatched, via an unguarded dark hole beneath them.

 It was during Edward’s reign that we get the earliest mention of the name Robin Hood, which appears in the poem The Vision of Piers Plowman by William Langland around 1377.
 A long ballad, Piers Plowman was a protest against the harsh conditions endured by the poor in the Fourteenth Century.
 It includes the line: “I do know rhymes of Robin Hood.”

 In case you didn’t know, Nottingham is known as the Rebel City.
 The city’s most famous rebel and champion is Robin Hood.

 The city has a long tradition of opposing the establishment, inspired by Robin Hood and his band of men whose folklore tales continue to inspire modern day people of Nottingham and those around the world who learn about his stories of opposition to social injustice.

 Documents like Magna Carta also prevented Robin’s famous enemy King John – and subsequent monarchs, from doing whatever they pleased.